hyl392/capstone/documentation/README.md

 ### Prototype
 For this week, my goal was to start wireframing and thinking about how I want my features to be laid out for the app and which interactions I wanted to include.
 I'm still trying to get my hands on technology that I think would really help me in my design process, but in the meantime brainstorming and wireframing will be my main focus points.

-Here are some of the wireframes that I'm working on and short descriptions of the elements on the pages
+Here are some of the wireframes that I'm working on and short descriptions of the elements on the pages:
 <img src="https://github.com/hyl392/capstone/blob/master/documentation/images/week2_1.jpg" width="50%"><img src="https://github.com/hyl392/capstone/blob/master/documentation/images/week2_2.jpg" width="50%"><img src="https://github.com/hyl392/capstone/blob/master/documentation/images/week2_3.jpg" width="50%"><img src="https://github.com/hyl392/capstone/blob/master/documentation/images/week2_4.jpg" width="50%">

+### Next steps
+The next steps are roughly the same from last week's and are as follows:

+1. Narrow down options, organise filming and phototaking of the dishes
+1. Work out app details, what I want to include in the app as features and layout -- keep working on the wireframes
+1. Work out the logistics of making the book, I'm thinking of using Adobe InDesign or something of the sort